7 Reasons The Flowers Are Falling Off Your Orchids

 The main reason that an orchid would be dropping flowers is the most obvious one.
 While many orchids maintain their blooms for long periods, none of them bloom constantly.

 Depending on the species and variety of orchid, flowers can last anywhere from 2 weeks to 2 months.
-The Vanilla Orchid’s blooms last for only one day, so blink and you could miss it.
+The blooms of the vanilla orchid last for only one day, so blink and you could miss it.

 When in bloom, most varieties need a bit of an increase in watering, fertilizing and light.
 The additional resources will be used to support those wonderful flowers we love so much and work so hard for.
 With most varieties blooming only once a year, you want to get as much time with those flowers as possible.